Ukraine latest: Russia faces sanctions after Putin orders in troops | DW | 22.02.2022

 After the meeting, Johnson told reporters, "I think that the tragedy of the present situation is that President Putin has surrounded himself with like-minded advisors who tell him that Ukraine is not a proper country."

-Johnson said UK sanctions are "targeted not just at entities in Donbass and Luhansk and Donetsk, but in Russia itself — targeting Russian economic interests as hard as we can."
+Johnson said UK sanctions are "targeted not just at entities in Donbas and Luhansk and Donetsk, but in Russia itself — targeting Russian economic interests as hard as we can."

 The UK also said Putin has recognized territory "beyond the line of control" as independent.

-Note: This article was last updated at 10:09 UTC